 People who have dandruff or oily skin are more likely to have an inflamed eyelid.

 What are the symptoms?

-- irritation, itching, or burning of the skin at the edge of the eyelid
+- Redness, irritation, itching, or burning of the skin at the edge of your eyelid

-- crusty deposits on the edge of the eyelid that flake off
+- Matted eyelashes or crusty buildup on the edge of your eyelid, especially in the morning

 How is it diagnosed?

-Your healthcare provider will examine your eyes.
-He or she may also examine your scalp.
-Sometimes a sample of the deposits from your eyelids is sent to a lab to check if bacteria are present.
+Your healthcare provider will ask about your symptoms and activities and examine your eyes.
+A sample of the buildup from your eyelids may be sent to a lab to check for bacteria.

 How is it treated?

-Your provider may prescribe ointment (with or without antibiotics) to help relieve your symptoms.
+Your provider may prescribe ointment to help relieve your symptoms.
 After washing your lids and lashes, rub the ointment along the edges of your eyelids.
 Follow your provider's instructions carefully.